eduardocpacheco99/programming-guide-for-the-capm-r-package/en/pyramids.md

 Population pyramids summarizes the basic composition of a population.
-At minimum, they are built from age and sex variables but they can be conditioned on a third categorical variable.
-The data to be used must have each variable in a separate column and those columns must be specified in the respective arguments' function.
+At minimum, they are built from "age" and "sex"" variables but they can be conditioned on a third categorical variable.
+Those variables must be specified in the respective function arguments.

 ```r